MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/sql-database-project-extension-sdk-style-projects.md

 - `Microsoft.Data.Tools.Schema.Sql.SqlDwDatabaseSchemaProvider`

 ### Database references
 The database model validation at build time can be extended past the contents of the SQL project through database references.
-Database references specified in the `.sqlproj` file can reference another SQL project or a `.dacpac` file, representing either another database or additional components of the same database.
+Database references specified in the `.sqlproj` file can reference another SQL project or a `.dacpac` file, representing either another database or more components of the same database.

 The following attributes are available for database references that represent another database:
-- **DatabaseSqlCmdVariable:** the value is the name of the variable that will be used to reference the database
+- **DatabaseSqlCmdVariable:** the value is the name of the variable that is used to reference the database
     - Reference setting: `<DatabaseSqlCmdVariable>SomeOtherDatabase</DatabaseSqlCmdVariable>`
     - Usage example: `SELECT * FROM [$(SomeOtherDatabase)].dbo.Table1`
-- **ServerSqlCmdVariable:** used in conjunction with DatabaseSqlCmdVariable, when the database is in another server.
+- **ServerSqlCmdVariable:** the value is the name of the variable that is used to reference the server where the database resides. used with DatabaseSqlCmdVariable, when the database is in another server.
     - Reference setting: `<ServerSqlCmdVariable>SomeOtherServer</ServerSqlCmdVariable>`
     - Usage example: `SELECT * FROM [$(SomeOtherServer)].[$(SomeOtherDatabase)].dbo.Table1`
 - **DatabaseVariableLiteralValue:** the value is the literal name of the database as used in the SQL project, similar to `DatabaseSqlCmdVariable` but the reference to other database is a literal value